 In addition to base salaries, our named executive officers are eligible to receive annual performance-based cash bonuses, which are designed to provide appropriate incentives to our executives to achieve defined annual performance goals and to reward our executives for individual achievement towards these goals.
-The annual performance-based bonus each named executive officer is eligible to receive is generally based on the extent to which we achieve the corporate goals that our compensation committee establishes each year and, for all except Dr. Holmlin, the individual's contributions to such achievements.
-Dr. Holmlin's payout is based entirely on Company performance, Mr. Oldakowski and Mr. Stewart's payouts are based on Company performance (50% weighting) and individual performance (50% weighting).
+The annual performance-based bonus each named executive officer is eligible to receive is generally based on the extent to which we achieve the corporate goals that our Compensation Committee establishes each year and, for all except Dr. Holmlin, the individual's contributions to such achievements.
+Dr. Holmlin's payout is based entirely on Company performance; Mr. Oldakowski's and Mr. Shippy's payouts are based on Company performance (50% weighting) and individual performance (50% weighting).
 At the end of the year, our board of directors reviews each executive's performance and determines the actual bonus payout to be awarded to each of our named executive officers.